-Set in the beautiful wilderness of Snowdonia National Park, this weekend workshop at Trigonos will explore the value and power of storytelling.
+Set in the beautiful wilderness of Snowdonia National Park, this 3-day workshop at Trigonos will combine mindfulness, creativity and storytelling for change-makers.

 Location: Trigonos, Snowdonia National Park, Wales

 Price: From £285 – £465 (depending on choice of accommodation)